On the Ramanujan conjecture for automorphic forms over function fields I. Geometry: Main result

 \subsection{Contrasting Drinfeld's modular varieties and $\Bun_G$}

+This subsection does not directly describe our argument, but we hope it provides some intuition that will be helpful to the reader.

-The moduli spaces of shtukas and $\Bun_G$ are both stacks whose geometry carries information about automorphic forms over function fields, but they carry it in different ways and have different properties.
+The moduli spaces of shtukas and $\Bun_G$ are both stacks whose geometries carry information about automorphic forms over function fields, but they carry it in different ways and have different properties.

-Each moduli space of shtukas can be related to a particular family of automorphic forms with a particular set of Hecke operators acting it.
+Each moduli space of shtukas can be related to a particular family of automorphic forms with a particular set of Hecke operators acting on it.
+For example, the moduli space of shtukas $\operatorname{Cht}_{D, I,W}^{(I)}$ defined in \cite[Def.0.2]{Lafforgue:reductifs-chtoucas} can be related to the family of automorphic forms of level $D$ on $G(\A_F)$, with the set of Hecke operators determined by the representations $W$.

 The geometry of the moduli space casts light on this family.
-More precisely, the cohomology of the moduli space relative to the base is expected to be a sum over automorphic forms with fixed level structure of local systems constructed from their Langlands parameters.
+More precisely, the cohomology of the moduli space $\operatorname{Cht}_{D, I,W}^{(I)}$ relative to the base is expected to be a sum over automorphic forms of level $D$ of local systems constructed from their Langlands parameters \cite[Rem.0.30]{Lafforgue:reductifs-chtoucas}.
 The arithmetic structure on the moduli space carries additional information about the automorphic forms in this family.
-For instance, the Galois action on the cohomology of a moduli space of $GL_r$-shtukas with level structure determines the Galois action on the Langlands parameters of the cusp forms of that level \cite[Lemma VI.26 and Theorem VI.27]{Lafforgue:chtoucas}.
+For instance, the Galois action on the cohomology of a moduli space of $\GL(r)$-shtukas with level structure determines the Galois action on the Langlands parameters of the cusp forms of that level \cite[Lem.VI.26 and Thm.VI.27]{Lafforgue:chtoucas}.